react-cosmos/react-cosmos/docs/snowpack.md

 ### 3. Configure Snowpack

 Create `index.cosmos.html` next to your existing index html file.
-Make it identical to `index.html`, except for the index module, which will point to the `index.cosmos.js`.
+Make it identical to `index.html`, except for the index module, which will point to `/dist/index.cosmos.js`.

 ```diff
 <body>